 On those days, I have an arsenal of go-to dishes that can be made in under 30 minutes, tastes comfort-food great, and won’t break the health bank (or the wealth bank, for that matter).
-This is one of those recipes.
+And Thai chicken with rice noodles is one of those recipes.

 Here’s a tip about rice noodles that I’ve learned from the School of Hard Knocks: don’t follow the package directions.
 Don’t boil rice noodles.
-Soak them in hot-hot-hot water for a few minutes — water that’s been boiled and removed from the heat to stop bubbling.
+Soak them in hot-hot-hot water for 15-25 minutes (depending on the cut of the noodle – wider noodles will take longer, natch) — water that’s been boiled and removed from the heat to stop bubbling.
 Keep an eye on them — don’t walk away.
 Remove them from the water the instant they reach al dente.

-Unlike wheat pasta that goes from perfectly al dente to aw-snap! limp when overcooked, rice noodles go from perfectly al dente to eeww-inedible-mush in the blink of an eye.
+Unlike wheat pasta, which goes from perfectly al dente to aw-snap! limp when overcooked, rice noodles go from perfectly al dente to eeww-inedible-mush in the blink of an eye.

-It was years before I actually thought to write it down, with measurements, and I only recently changed it up by using rice noodles instead of pasta — lovely, lovely lovely.
+It was years before I actually thought to write down my Thai chicken with rice noodles recipe, with measurements, and I only recently changed it up by using rice noodles instead of pasta — lovely, lovely lovely.

 But if it’s just been one of those days and you can’t look another pan in the face and can only bear to do minute rice in the microwave, I won’t tell.
 It’s all good — pasta, rice, rice noodles … and even right out of the pan standing over the stove.